-- To provide stability in the secondary market for residential mortgages; - To respond appropriately to the private capital market; - To provide ongoing assistance to the secondary market for residential mortgages (including activities related to mortgages on housing for low- and moderate-income families involving a reasonable economic return that may be less than the return received on other activities) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing; and - To promote access to mortgage credit throughout the U.S. (including central cities, rural areas and other underserved areas) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing.
+- To provide stability in the secondary market for residential mortgages. - To respond appropriately to the private capital markets. - To provide ongoing assistance to the secondary market for residential mortgages, including mortgages on housing for low- and moderate-income families. - To promote access to mortgage credit throughout the United States (including central cities, rural areas and underserved areas) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing.